-The median household income in the Town of Cedarburg was \$75,909 in 1999 (Table 6).
-This number was higher than all bordering cities, villages, and towns except for the City of Mequon, where the median household income was \$90,733.
-The Town of Cedarburg's median household income was also higher than Ozaukee County as a whole.
-Many of the residents (23.8%) in Cedarburg earned between \$50,000 and \$74,999.
+The median household income in the Town of Cedarburg was \$114,435 in 2020 (Table 6).
+This number was higher than Ozaukee County as a whole and all bordering cities, villages, and towns except for the City of Mequon, where the median household income was \$128,403.
+Nearly 24% of the residents in Cedarburg had a median household income greater than \$200,000; this segment makes up the largest income bracket for the Town.